-The Crapolla Cove is a charming and fascinating place: nature, sea and a rich history.
+The Crapolla Cove is a charming and fascinating place: nature, sea, and rich history.

-Retracing the route of an ancient mule track, the first part of the trail runs among the green of the Mediterranean maquis and then along the brook Iarito up to the natural lookout “La Guardia”, where a stone bench invites you to stop to admire the wonderful view: in front, the three islands Li Galli, the islands Isca and Vetara; to the left, the Amalfi Coast and, when the air is clear, the whole Gulf of Salerno; to the right, the unmistakable silhouette of Punta Penna.
+Following the route of an ancient mule track, the first part of the trail runs among the green of the Mediterranean maquis and then along the brook Iarito up to the natural lookout “La Guardia”.
+Here a stone bench invites you to stop and admire the wonderful view: in front, the three Li Galli islets, the islands Isca and Vetara; to the left, the Amalfi Coast and, when the air is clear, the whole Gulf of Salerno; to the right, the unmistakable silhouette of Punta Penna.

-From this point it branches also the challenging path leading to the Beach of Recommone, marked with red and white color.
-The stone steps, almost 700, lead instead to the Crapolla Cove: every 50 steps, a ceramic tile indicates the consecutive numbering.
+From this point, the challenging path that leads to Recommone Beach also branches off.
+The stone steps, almost 700, lead instead to the Crapolla Cove: every 50 steps, a ceramic tile indicates the progressive numbering.

-Before arriving at the fjord, you can stop to visit the small Chapel of San Pietro, built with the same stones that once belonged to the Black Benedictine Monastery, more commonly known as Abbazia di San Pietro.
-Next to the chapel you can still see some columns and marble bases belonging to the ancient building.
-The legend tells that the abbey had been built on the ruins of a Roman temple, built itself on the ruins of a temple dedicated to Apollo: from here the toponym Crapolla.
+Before reaching the bottom of the inlet, you can stop and visit the small Chapel of San Pietro, built with the same stones that once belonged to the Black Benedictine Monastery, more commonly known as Abbazia di San Pietro.
+Next to the chapel, you can still see some columns and marble bases dating back to the ancient building.
+Legend has it that the abbey had been built on the ruins of a Roman temple, built itself on the ruins of a temple dedicated to Apollo: from here the toponym Crapolla.

-Returning to the trail you finally reach the Crapolla Cove: a narrow and deep cleft in the rock, insinuating between the high cliff to a length of about 160 meters, widening gradually and ending with a beach that is as small as beautiful.
-In the western part there are still the remains of a Roman villa, with parts of walls in opus reticulatum.
-Before the beach, the old village has preserved the remains of some Roman cisterns and places carved into the rock: they are the monazeni, also structures dating back to Roman times and still used by local fishermen to repair their boats and fishing tools.
+Resuming the path, you finally reach the Crapolla Cove: a narrow and deep cleft in the rock, which creeps between the high cliff for a length of about 160 meters, gradually widening and ending with a small but beautiful beach.
+In the western part of the inlet, the remains of a Roman villa are still visible, with wall parts in opus reticulatum.
+Before the beach, the ancient village preserves the remains of some Roman cisterns and buildings carved into the rock: they are the monazeni, structures also dating back to Roman times and still used today by local fishermen to shelter their boats and fishing gear.